ezhuk/mqtt-mcp/examples/pydantic-ai/README.md

-## OpenAI Remote MCP Example
+## PydanticAI MCP Example

-This example demonstrates how to use the [OpenAI Python library](https://github.com/openai/openai-python) to connect to the [MQTT MCP server](https://github.com/ezhuk/mqtt-mcp) using the Streamable HTTP transport.
+This example demonstrates how to use the [PydanticAI Agent Framework](https://ai.pydantic.dev) to connect to the [MQTT MCP server](https://github.com/ezhuk/mqtt-mcp) using the `Streamable HTTP` transport.

 ## Getting Started